robot-learning-freiburg/PanopticBEV/README.md

 ```shell
 python3 setup.py develop
 ```
-## Obtaining the datasets
+## PanopticBEV datasets
-Please download the datasets from [here](http://panoptic-bev.cs.uni-freiburg.de/#dataset) and follow the instructions provided in the encapsulated readme file.
+### KITTI-360
+- Download the Kitti-360 dataset from [here](http://www.cvlibs.net/datasets/kitti-360/).
+- Download the Kitti-360 PanopticBEV dataset from [here](http://panoptic-bev.cs.uni-freiburg.de/#dataset).
+- In the training and evaluation scripts:
+  - Modify the `dataset_root_dir` parameter to point to the location of the original Kitti-360 dataset.
+  - Modify the `seam_root_dir` parameter to point to the location of the Kitti-360 PanopticBEV dataset.

+### nuScenes
+- Download the nuScenes dataset from [here](https://nuscenes.org/nuscenes).
+- Download the nuScenes PanopticBEV dataset from [here](http://panoptic-bev.cs.uni-freiburg.de/#dataset).
+- In the training and evaluation scripts:
+  - Modify the `dataset_root_dir` parameter to point to the location of the original nuScenes dataset.
+  - Modify the `seam_root_dir` parameter to point to the location of the nuScenes PanopticBEV dataset.

-## Code Execution
+## Code execution

 ### Configuration parameters
 The configuration parameters of the model such as the learning rate, batch size, and dataloader options are stored in the `experiments/config` folder.
 If you intend to modify the model parameters, please do so here.

-### Training and Evaluation
+### Training and evaluation
 The training and evaluation python codes along with the shell scripts to execute them are provided in the `scripts` folder.
 Before running the shell scripts, please fill in the missing parameters with your computer-specific data paths and parameters.